ghh1125/Awesome-RAG/README.md

 🤖 List of recent developments in Retrieval-Augmented Generation (RAG) for large language models (LLM).
 🤗 We welcome and encourage researchers to submit pull requests to update information in their papers!
 💡 This repo is still being improved and updated, and a general framework is being built, so stay tuned!
-📫 Feel free to email us at jiangyijcx@163.com if you're interested in maintaining or improving this project repository.
+📫 Feel free to email us at jiangyijcx@163.com if you're interested in improving this project repository.

 ## 📕Overview